 Most dogs are decent swimmers, but even skilled water dogs can get tired or swept up in a current.
-Choosing the best dog life jacket can be a matter of life and death, so make sure that you know what to look for to keep your dog safe.
+Choosing the best life jacket for dogs can be a matter of life and death, so make sure that you know what to look for to keep your dog safe.

 They may seem silly, but dog life jackets are an essential accessory for dogs who love swimming.
-Whether they are in your pool or at the lake, keeping your dog safe on any dog adventure should be your top priority.
-To help you find the best dog life jacket, we asked some of our favourite water dogs to test out some dog life jackets and let us know their thoughts!
+Whether they are in your pool or at the lake, keeping your ripstop dog safe on any dog adventure should be your top priority.
+To help you find the best life jacket for dogs, we asked some of our favorite dogs for life to test out some measures of your dog's girth and ripstop dog's life jacket comes and lets us know their thoughts!

-Before we get to the reviews, let's talk about water safety.
+Before we get to the reviews, let's talk about water safety features.

 Can All Dogs Swim?

-We often assume that if you chuck your dog in the lake, he's going to float, but that might not always be the case.
+We often assume that if you chuck your dog in the lake, he's going to float coats, but that might not always be the case.
 Most dogs can instinctually swim, but that doesn't mean that every dog will be able to safely navigate open water.

-In reality, all dogs can learn to swim, but not all of them are good at it.
-Knowing which dogs are built for swimming and those that are really not will help you decide how or if you should take your dog swimming and whether or not dog floaties are needed to keep them safe.
+In reality, all dogs can learn to swim, but not all of them are good life jackets for dogs at it.
+Knowing which dogs are built for swimming and those that are really not will help you decide how or if you should take your dog swimming and whether or not the dog's girth and ripstop dog floaties are needed to keep them safe.